trade-tariff/ott-prototype/app/data/roo/proofs/origin-declaration.md

 Origin declaration
-You can make an origin declaration (also known as an ‘invoice declaration’ or ‘statement on origin’) on a commercial document that has enough detail in it to identify the origin of the goods.
+You can make an origin declaration (also known as an 'invoice declaration' or ‘statement on origin’) on a commercial document that has enough detail in it to identify the origin of the goods.
 The document can be:

 an invoice
 a packing list